 Is my fear of vulnerability a sign of a mental health condition?

-The first condition that’s commonly accompanied by a fear of vulnerability is social anxiety disorder, which is characterized by a fear of being judged, criticized, rejected, or humiliated by others.
+The first condition that’s commonly accompanied by a fear of vulnerability is social anxiety disorder, which is characterized by a fear of being judged, criticized, rejected, or humiliated by others—and naturally, relationship anxiety can be a big part of these fears.
 So to be vulnerable and show your full self without knowing for certain how others will react is especially terrifying if you have social anxiety disorder.

 Social anxiety, like all types of anxiety disorders, commonly comes with physical symptoms, too.
 These can include: racing heart, dizziness, shakiness, headaches, muscle tension, and gastrointestinal issues.